Skip to content

 • 33 servers analyzed.
 Only servers that run locally without external API keys or service credentials were included.
 MCP servers requiring cloud accounts (Slack, OpenAI, database connections, etc.) were excluded.
 These servers may have different security profiles.

-• YARA is pattern matching, not semantic analysis.
+• Pattern matching, not semantic analysis.
 This is the biggest limitation.
-Cisco’s scanner uses YARA rules to detect known threat patterns in text.
+Cisco’s scanner uses pattern rules to detect known threat patterns in text.
 It catches “You MUST call this tool” whether it’s a normal instruction or adversarial injection.
-As SecMCP research argues, “rule-based filters are inadequate for semantic attacks.”
 MCP-Guard (arXiv:2508.10991) demonstrates that static scanning needs additional layers — runtime monitoring, behavioral analysis, and semantic understanding.

 • Small sample size.
 33 connected servers vs. 1,899 in Hasan et al.’s academic study.
 Per-category rates are based on even smaller samples (some categories had 1-2 servers).
 Take per-category numbers with a grain of salt.

 • mcp-scan’s server mutations may be benign.
-The 96 server mutation findings could indicate malicious behavior (a server changing its tools after initial inspection) or benign behavior (non-deterministic tool descriptions, config reloads).
-Without repeated testing over time, it’s hard to distinguish.
+The 33 server mutation findings could indicate malicious behavior (a server changing its tools after initial inspection) or benign behavior (non-deterministic tool descriptions, config reloads).
+All 33 looked benign on review, but without repeated testing over time, it’s hard to be certain.

 • No adversarial prompt testing.
 I tested what scanners can detect about the servers themselves.
 I did not test whether an AI agent could be prompted to exploit the detected capabilities.
 The real-world risk depends on both the server’s capabilities and the AI model’s susceptibility to prompt injection.